platformsh/platformsh-docs/src/administration/web/configure-environment.md

 Disallow: /
 ```

-That tells search engines to ignore pre-production sites entirely, even if they are publicly visible.
-To disable that feature for pre-production sites use the [Platform.sh CLI](/overview/cli.md) command below:
+That tells search engines to ignore sites on non-production environments entirely, even if they are publicly visible.
+To disable that feature for a non-production environment, use the [Platform.sh CLI](/overview/cli.md) command below:

 ```
 platform environment:info restrict_robots false